teborsya/moist-smartpass/README.md

-# smartpass

-Task Lists:
+# SmartPass Project Task List

-1. Crontab Library (turn off/on scheduler)
+### 1. Crontab Library (Turn Off / On Scheduler)
-   ✅ test auto on/off
+- ✅ Implement and test automatic system shutdown and startup using `python-crontab`.

+### 2. QR Code Scanner → API Communication
-2. QR code scanner then send obtained data to specific API endpoint
+- 🔲 Implement code to send scanned QR code data to a specific API endpoint.

-   🔲 test a POST requests.
+- 🔲 Test POST requests for successful submission.

-        🔲 2.1 If no internet connection is detected:
+    **Subtasks:**
+    - 🔲 2.1 No Internet Connection Detected
-        - Add a status field named `is_submitted` with choices `(True, False)`
+    - Add a status field `is_submitted` with choices `(True, False)`.
-        - Store the obtained data locally
+    - Store scanned QR code data locally for later submission.

-        🔲 2.2 If internet connection is detected:
+    - 🔲 2.2 Internet Connection Detected
-        - Check all rows where `is_submitted = False` and submit them to the API endpoint
+    - Check all rows where `is_submitted = False`.
+    - Submit stored data to the API endpoint.

-   🔲 test if a 200 status response recieved.
+    - 🔲 Verify that a 200 OK response is received from the API.

-3. SMS notification with SIM7600 module
+### 3. SMS Notification with SIM7600 Module
+- 🔲 Implement an SMS blasting system for students when they scan their QR code.
-   🔲 limit 30 sms every 5 mins.
+- 🔲 Enforce a rate limit: maximum 30 SMS per 5 minutes.

-4. Websockets (socket.io)
+### 4. WebSockets (Socket.IO)
+- 🔲 Implement emitter to trigger the server.
-   🔲 emmiter to trigger server and RSP
+- 🔲 Handle response from the server and process accordingly.